Disclaimer: Nothing's mine.

 'Vernon!
 Vernon!'
-Aunt Petunia's shriek echoed through the house.
+Aunt Petunia's shriek tore through the house.
 'Fetch the nice biscuits.
 She's back!'

-The doorbell chimed downstairs and Aunt Petunia's footsteps pattered along the hall beneath Harry's room.
-He clawed the wardrobe open and ripped off his t-shirt and jeans.
+The doorbell chimed and Aunt Petunia's footsteps pattered along the hall beneath Harry's room.
+He clawed the wardrobe open, ripping off his t-shirt and jeans and tossing them into the corner.
 Rows of t-shirts and jeans hung from the rail.

 Harry grimaced.
 'Bollocks.'

-Soft laughter echoed from the door.
+Soft laughter echoed from the doorway.
 'Your aunt said you were ready, Harry.
 Would you like a moment?'

 Heat rushed to his face.
 He kept his eyes fixed on the wardrobe and tried very hard to pretend he was still wearing more than just his underwear.
 'Yes.
 Yes, I really would, if you don't mind?'

 Fleur Delacour's chuckle drifted back in from the corridor.
 'No rush.'

 Harry tugged his clothes back on and took a deep breath.
 'I'm — er — I'm ready, Miss Delacour.'